zdnk/Authorized/README.md

 .package(url: "https://github.com/zdnk/Authorized.git", .branch("master"))
 ```

-and in Terminal run `swift package resolve`, if you are using Xcode for development: `swift package generate-xcodeproj`.
+and in Terminal run `swift package resolve`.
+If you are using Xcode for development: `swift package generate-xcodeproj`.

 ## Usage